ImageMagick/Usage-Markdown/canvas/index.md

 Both the [Shepards](#shepards) and [Inverse](#inverse) sparse color methods are actually the same but with different 'power levels' applied to the inverse distance weights.
 (2.0 and 1.0 respectiavally).
-As of IM v6.8.0-10, you can set this power level using a operational [define](../basics/#define), '`shepards:power`', which will be used by the '`Shepards`' method.
+As of IM v6.8.0-10, you can set this power level using an operational [define](../basics/#define), '`shepards:power`', which will be used by the '`Shepards`' method.

 For example